cerenyasa97/Tombala-Game/README.md

  First of all, an interface with an .ui extension is designed for the game to be written with Qt Designer.
 The designed interface has a menu and a game screen.
 These two screens are on the same Main Window as the design and one is hidden while the other is visible.

-The designed announcement screen should be saved in a folder.
+The designed screen should be saved in a folder.
 Then the location where the interface designed from the command prompt should be opened.
 This is done with the following code.
 For Windows:

 ```bash